OWASP/Top10/2021/docs/A00_2021_Introduction.md

 We get data from organizations that are testing vendors by trade, bug bounty vendors, and organizations that contribute internal testing data.
 Once we have the data, we load it together and run a fundamental analysis of what CWEs map to risk categories.
 There is overlap between some CWEs, and others are very closely related (ex.
 Cryptographic vulnerabilities).
 Any decisions related to the raw data submitted are documented and published to be open and transparent with how we normalized the data.

 We look at the eight categories with the highest incidence rates for inclusion in the Top 10.
-We also look at the industry survey results to see which ones may already be present in the data.
+We also look at the Top 10 community survey results to see which ones may already be present in the data.
 The top two votes that aren't already present in the data will be selected for the other two places in the Top 10.
 Once all ten were selected, we applied generalized factors for exploitability and impact; to help rank the Top 10 2021 in a risk based order.

 ## Data Factors